United

 Jordanian army was stationed throughout the strategic hills of Judea and

-plain, an armored thrust by the Jordanian army could have cut the Jewish State
+an armored thrust by the Jordanian army could have cut the Jewish State in

 command in order to coordinate their forces.
 In addition, the Iraqi army sent a